D1CED/jaj/README.rst

 investigate required arguments of pacman options
 - search did not need an argument, was target

+move translatable constants to the top of files

+split multierror up in collector and actual multierror

+nicer option declaration in pkg/settings. currently lots of places need to be touched: crate filed in struct, create enum, declare string mapping, declare if takes argument, add in parser

+add default editor path (vim/nano)

 Split this content up into
 - README
 - CHANGES
 - ARCHITECTURE

-multierror
-- add sync to Err
-- add Is and As

-split multierror up in collector and actual multierror

-exe use context and string Builder instead of bytes Buffer split Runner and CmdBuilder
+exe: use context and string Builder instead of bytes Buffer

+vcs: .Update intern concurrency

 Coupling in yay
 ^^^^^^^^^^^^^^^